Updated: Aug 6

 He also deduced that the one thing that was guaranteed to kill a new gaming platform was a lack of games to play on it.
 To ensure this did not happen Sugar created Amsoft, the only 1st party games company for any of the 8-bit home computers.

-Most CPC units were ship with the Amsoft 12 Game Promotion Pack which was marketed as being ‘Software over £100 value’.
+Most CPC units were shipped with the Amsoft 12 Game Promotion Pack which was marketed as being ‘Software over £100 value’.
 This consisted of three educational or ‘edutainment’ programs, a simple word processor program and eight video games.

 The quality of these games was something of a mixed bag, however, and some left a lot to be desired.
 Allegedly this was partly due to their various developers only having two weeks to create them.
-Amstrad delivered prototype CPC 464’s to the various devs and gave them two weeks to get familiar with the system and create the games for it.
+Amstrad delivered prototype CPC 464’s to the various developers and gave them two weeks to get familiar with the system and create the games for it.
 At the end of the two weeks, Amstrad took the prototypes back again.
 This presumably was done to meet the CPC 464’s release date.

 Amsoft would go on to release many titles after this.
 Some of these games would be considerably better, and many would feature Amstrad’s mascot character – ‘Roland’.